 If you'd prefer to stay in Hamilton, check out the Hamilton Princess and Beach Club.
 Rooms face either a line of yachts, bobbing in Hamilton Harbour, or the city of Hamilton.
 Families can lounge at the private Princess Beach Club and order drinks and food while enjoying the protected waters.
 There are three, not to miss specialty restaurants; a fitness center and spa that offers yoga and pilates classes; a variety of pools including an infinity pool gazing over yachts as they meander in and out of the harbour.
 Don't forget to walk around the hotel to appreciate original works of art by iconic artists like Andy Warhol.

 The Hamilton Princess and Beach Club is just a three-minute walk from Queen Elizabeth Park, where on Saturdays, between June and October, you can see Gombey dancers display their iconic, lively performances in colorful costumes set to rhythmic drum beats.
 There are several Gombey dance programs around Hamilton throughout the year that attempt to capture and recreate this important part of this bright island's heritage.

 I want to thank Go Bermuda for setting up many of these activities during and after the Family Travel Association conference which was held in Bermuda in October 2018.
 Because we only had so much time, I learned about the others through research.
 Enjoy!

-IF YOU LIKED THIS ARTICLE, CONSIDER PINNING IT!
+IF YOU LIKED THIS ARTICLE, PLEASE CONSIDER PINNING OR SHARING IT!